 Semester Entry Points

-Full‑time or part‑time entry is available in September and January.
+Full‑time and part‑time entry are available in September and January.

 Note: Not all programs are available in January.

 Part‑time entry is available in May and July; however, not all programs are available for the summer session.

 At Carleton University, we reward academic excellence and recognize financial need with generous scholarship and bursary programs.

 If you are entering Carleton with a high school average of 80% or higher, we will automatically consider you for 1 of our entrance scholarships.
 An application will be required only if you wish to be considered for 1 of our 24 prestige entrance scholarships.